 2) The loop on your hook doesn’t count as a stitch – this took me ages to work out and meant that I was always one short.

 3) When picking up a stitch, you pick up BOTH parts of the loop, for some reason I didn’t realise this and it look rather funny – you end up with like a ribbed edge.
 Don’t do that.
-Though I do believe that when you are picking up that first row (i.e. you have done your chain and you are now crocheting into it) you can pick the one loop up – but it appears to be a matter of preference.
+However: when you pick up hat first row (i.e. you have done your chain and you are now crocheting into it) you pick just the one loop up.

 4) The American and British terminology is different.
-A British treble stitch is an American double stitch.
+A British treble stitch is an American double stitch etc.

 5) I still find the “beginnings of a row” most confusing, which stitch exactly is the first one.
 This comes with practice (I found..) and getting used to a pattern.
 So again, give yourself a chance to practice the body of the crochet and worry about the beginnings and ends later…

 6) As a beginner, whenever you start a new project, give yourself the chance to practice the required stitches again – so if the pattern needs some treble stitches, go back to basics and practice them again.
 Ditto granny squares etc (see my point 1).
 Also, if it is suggested you do a test patch, do a test patch.
 I know it is boring, and I am not the most patient person in the world, but as a beginner, you need to give yourself the chance to practice.
 It is worth it.

 7) Follow the worded instructions.
 Once you are ok with them, look at the “pattern instructions” and see if you can match the two up – this will get you used to reading and understanding patterns – they look like gobble di gook at first.
 But again, you do get the hang of them, if you give yourself time.